Traffic chaos: Flooding causes motorway delays; SH20 southbound closed temporarily after crash

 Wild weather and crashes have caused gridlock on Auckland's motorways this afternoon.

-The left southbound lane on SH1 just after the Ellerslie Panmure Highway off-ramp is blocked due to flooding, Waka Kotahi NZTA tweeted.
+The left southbound lane on SH1 just after the Ellerslie Panmure Highway off-ramp was blocked due to flooding, Waka Kotahi NZTA tweeted.

 On SH20, all southbound lanes on the Southwestern Motorway were "temporarily blocked" just before the Dominion Rd off-ramp so that debris from a crash could be cleared.